ericclack/pygamezero_pacman/doc/part1.rst

 From characters to images
 .........................

+Do you remember from previous tutorials that PygameZero expects us to define a :code:`draw` method to draw the game on the screen?
+Let's add this method now, you can see the code below.

-Add the method below to draw the world.
-It iterates through the rows in the world, then the blocks in each row and draws the right image for the character it finds.
+The code iterates through the rows in the world, then the blocks in each row and draws the right image for the character it finds.

 We use :code:`enumerate` so that we get each item in the world *and* its index in the array, which gives us the right x and y co-ordinates